Fellowship-of-the-Link/old-TfT-test1/project/About this project.md

 _tbd_

 ## Introduction
-As explained in [Building collective intelligence from social knowledge graphs](https://medium.com/@mathewlowry/building-collective-intelligence-from-social-knowledge-graphs-e3a465852e8b), this is hopefully the first in *"a series of pilot projects where:*
+As explained originally in [[Building collective intelligence from social knowledge graphs#Bootstrapping upwards|Building collective intelligence from social knowledge graphs]], this is hopefully the first in *"a series of pilot projects where:*

 - *the tools we have today are used to link ideas in a specific domain (and the people behind them) together in a decentralised way
 - *in the process demonstrating decentralised collective intelligence*
 - *we learn from the experience to create a new iteration of slightly better tools as a result, along with a slightly bigger audience,*
 - *rinse, repeat.*"

+(That post has been developed since into a series, starting [[A Minimum Viable Ecosystem for collective intelligence|here]]).

 This particular pilot project is working with [[Massive Wiki]].
 Future projects might try other solutions, or expand this one to work with them.